ediazcomellas/bashmail/README.md

 Customization
 -------------

-Edit variables at the top of the script and change the email at the bottom.
+Edit variables at the top of the script or in the sepparated .conf file, and change the email at the bottom.
 All variables are explained inline.

 I hope you find it useful.